250km Coast to Coast Expedition through Costa Rica

 2hrs · 10km

-Continue cycling towards La Cruz - gateway to the raging Pacuare River.
-Eat lunch on the shore and then load up your raft and paddle through pristine rainforest, canyon cliffs and past deafening waterfalls.
-Set up camp at El Nido del Tigre, named after the giant indigenous ginger plants that carpet the area, nestled between the sounds of the rainforest and the river.
-There will be some free time to explore this lush environment - be sure to look out for toucans, boa constrictors and sloths - or just relax in a hammock.
+Continue cycling towards La Cruz, the gateway to the raging Pacuare River.
+Eat lunch on the river's banks before loading up your raft to paddle through pristine rainforest, canyon cliffs and past deafening waterfalls.
+Set up camp for the night at El Nido del Tigre, named after the giant indigenous ginger plants that carpet the area, nestled between the sounds of the rainforest and the river.
+There will be some free time to explore this lush environment – be sure to look out for toucans, boa constrictors and sloths – or you can just relax in a hammock.

 Day 8